davdtheemonk/Ello-fullstack-take-home-challenge/README.md

 # Ello fullstack engineering challenge

-👋 Hello, This is a teachers view built with React, TypeScript, and Apollo Client.
+👋 Hello, This is a teachers view.
 It allows teachers to search for books, add them to a reading list, and manage the reading list.

 Here's how the app looks like